rakun-lang/rakun/test/root_package_not_compiled_when_running_dep/README.md

 This package is used to check that the compiler can compile and run a dependency even if the root package has compilation errors.

-So one can do `gleam run -m <dependency-module>` even if their own code doesn't compile.
+So one can do `rakun run -m <dependency-module>` even if their own code doesn't compile.